martbetz/martbetz.github.io/_posts/2022-08-23-custom-lensfun-lcps.md

 ---

-¹ ² Having said this, my custom LCPs are completely free and open-source; if you're a Lensfun maintainer and you'd like to include anything, please feel free — just be sure to leave me out of the politics! 😉
+¹ ² Having said this, my custom LCPs are completely free and open-source; if you're a Lensfun maintainer and you'd like to include anything, please feel free — <i>just be sure to leave me out of the politics!</i> 😉
 <br>

 ³ Please try to ignore the fact that I don't have any subscribers.&nbsp;😆